Skip to content

 A trio of longtime residents examines the town’s fiscal plan and offers sharply divergent views on how officials should respond to looming deficits.

-From left, Charles H. Gessner, Judith Black and Jack Buba weigh in on Marblehead's three-tier Proposition 2 1/2 override in op-eds for The Marblehead Independent.
+From far right, Charles H. Gessner, Judith Black, center, and Jack Buba weigh in on Marblehead's three-tier Proposition 2 1/2 override in op-eds for The Marblehead Independent.
 COURTESY PHOTOS

 Table of Contents